-We purchased a DeLuxe Numerology report from numerologist dot com ($37) and one from World Numerology ($29.95).
-The birth data we used for both reports was identical - a fictional character named John Johnson.
+We purchased a DeLuxe Numerology reading from numerologist dot com ($37) and one from World Numerology ($29.95).
+The birth data we used for both readings was identical - a fictional character named John Johnson.

 Numerologist dot com's report, weighing in at a hefty 218 pages, contained about 15% text specific to the individual.
 The rest was filler; generic text that can be found anywhere on the web or in numerology books.